The Bi-objective Long-haul Transportation Problem on a Road Network: Solution algorithm on a road network

 \begin{itemize} \item Center of the search ($C$) - \textit{location on the path}. \item Radius of the search ($\rho$) - \textit{maximum Euclidean distance}. \item Stop type - \textit{type of stop to be searched}. \end{itemize}

 Given these inputs, the search for a feasible stop location is performed in the resulting area (see Figure \ref{fig:elementary}).
 The radius search is carried out differently according to whether a refuel location or a rest location has to be found.
+In particular:

-In particular: \begin{itemize} \item \textit{Refuel location search}: when a refuel location must be found along a temporary path between $\bar{o}$ and $d$, the search is carried out between two locations $C_{\beta\tau}$ and $C_{\gamma\tau}$, defined on the basis of when the upper and lower bounds on the tank level are reached.
-The radius search is repeated on the path at intervals of length $I$ km (see Figure \ref{fig:intervalsearch}), where $I$ is a given parameter. \item \textit{Rest location search}: given a temporary path between $\bar{o}$ and $d$ and a location $C_{\delta\alpha}$ on that path (defined on the basis of when the specified amount of time left is reached), a radius search is performed on the path going backwards at a specified interval of length $I$ km until at least one feasible rest location is found (see Figure \ref{fig:spotsearch}). \end{itemize}
+\begin{itemize} \item \textit{Refuel location search}: when a refuel location must be found along a temporary path between $\bar{o}$ and $d$, the search is carried out between two locations $C_{\beta\tau}$ and $C_{\gamma\tau}$, defined on the basis of when the upper and lower bounds on the tank level are reached.
+The radius search is repeated on the path at intervals of length $I$ km (see Figure \ref{fig:intervalsearch}), where $I$ is a given parameter. \item \textit{Rest location search}: given a temporary path between $\bar{o}$ and $d$ and a location $C_{\delta\alpha}$ on that path (defined on the basis of when the specified amount of time left is reached), a radius search is performed on the path going backward at a specified interval of length $I$ km until at least one feasible rest location is found (see Figure \ref{fig:spotsearch}). \end{itemize}

-The definition of the lower bound $C_{\beta\tau}$ for the interval in which refuel locations are searched for helps in restricting the number of potential stops considered.
+The definition of the lower bound $C_{\beta\tau}$ (for the interval in which refuel locations are searched for) helps in restricting the number of potential stops considered.
 Indeed, if no lower bound is considered, then any refuel location along the path (or within a certain distance from the path) could be considered as a potential location and should be evaluated, thus making the number of evaluations excessively large.